2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Example from [help.py](https://github.com/2shea/talon_configs/blob/master/repeater.py).
 It won't take you long to get frustrated if you are repeating yourself constantly.
 If you need to make an edit requires saying "delete" 20 times, you may give up or reach for a keyboard, so efficient repetition is important.
 Talon has a `Rep(n)` function that repeats the last command `n` number of times.

-Personally, it feels most natural to say the command first and specify how many times as a post-fix ("delete 5 times" vs. "5 times delete").
+Personally, it feels most natural to say the command first and specify the multiplier as a post-fix ("delete 5 times" vs. "5 times delete").
 I often know _what_ I need to do first, and can decide _how many_ as I'm saying the first command.
 Because many commands might already be long, I want an efficient way to specify repeats.
 I can't use bare numbers, like "delete 5", because it's ambiguous whether that means "delete once, then the number 5" or "delete 5 times".
 I could use "once", "twice", "thrice", except it's not common knowlege to know what comes after "thrice", and I may want more than 3 repeats.
 One way is to make up a bunch of words for the repeats, but that requires inventing and learning a lot of new vocabulary.

 My personal solution is to use the [ordinal number words](https://en.wikipedia.org/wiki/Ordinal_numeral).
-I don't use ordinals very often, and I know the ordinal representation higher than I will possibly need without needing to learn any new vocabulary.
+I don't use ordinals often, and I know the ordinal representation higher than I will possibly need without needing to learn any new vocabulary.
 This has worked well for me.
 Some examples:

 "go down 4th"